jasonadindu/fetch-api/README.md

   promise, you see the promise's fulfillment value as the result of the ```await``` expression).

-### CORS

-Cross-Origin Resource Sharing (CORS) is a protocol that enables scripts running on a browser client to interact with resources from a different origin.
-This is useful because, thanks to the same-origin policy followed ```fetch```, JavaScript can only make calls to URLs that live on the same origin as the location where the script is running.
-For example, if a JavaScript app wishes to make an AJAX call to an API running on a different domain, it would be blocked from doing so thanks to the same-origin policy.

 ### Fetch API in action

 The simplest use of ```fetch()``` takes one argument - the path to the resource